terra-money/docs/docs/learn/protocol.md

 ## Governance

 The Terra protocol is a decentralized public [blockchain](glossary.md#blockchain) governed by community members.
 Governance is the democratic process that allows users and validators to make changes to the Terra protocol.
 Community members submit, vote, and implement proposals.

+To learn how to vote with your staked Luna or submit proposals, visit the [Terra Station governance guide](terra-station/station-guides/governance.md).

 ### Proposals